ilyaghrischenko/Algorithms-and-calculation-methods/README.md

 KRnU KI-22-1 Hryshchenko Illya

-Repository for saving labs on the subject Algorithms and calculation methods
+Repository for saving labs and practical works on the subject Algorithms and calculation methods